-EARTH or FILL - Includes soil, loam, sand and gravel and other natural material.
-Includes soil, loam, sand, gravel, claey, rock or other natural geologic material.
+EARTH or FILL -.
+Includes soil, loam, sand, gravel, clay, rock or other natural geologic material.
 Material that meets Federal or State definitions for solid or hazardous waste material, or as toxic, infectious, corrosive or reactive material is specifically excluded.
-Materials such as garbage, waste, man made materials or other types of fill are excluded from this regulation.
+Materials such as garbage, waste, man-made materials or other types of fill are excluded from this regulation.